ReuveniDor/java_server_client/README.md

 Allows the user to start a new game after the current one ends.

 ## Implementation
-We are using a meneger class and threads. we have a Question class and a client interface.
+We are using a manager class and threads. we have a Question class and a client interface.

 We also have a text file of the trivia questions.
 ## How to Run